Integrated Design and Governance of Agentic AI Systems through Adaptive Information Modulation: Methods

-The Strategic LLM Agent (SLA) is central to our framework, designed either as a digital proxy for human agents in complex multi-agent scenarios or for task-specific multi-agent LLMs.
-We restrict SLA interactions to pairwise social dilemma games, such as prisoners' dilemma.
-In every period, SLAs receive messages describing the nature of their pairwise strategic games, conveyed solely through the payoff matrix and objectives, omitting explicit references to game names (e.g., Prisoner’s Dilemma).
-Additionally, SLAs can access various information provided by the Pro-social Promoting Agent (PPA), such as the cooperation rates of their co-players, their neighborhood or the entire network.
-This information, combined with the structure of the strategic game, generates prompts that guide SLAs in making strategic decisions—whether to cooperate or defect.
-The prompts and information sets are refined through micro-level validation to ensure consistent and reasonable SLA behavior.
+The LLM agents are central to our framework, designed either as a digital proxy for human agents in complex multi-agent scenarios or for task-specific multi-agent LLMs.
+We restrict LLM agent interactions to pairwise social dilemma games, such as the prisoners' dilemma.
+In every period, LLM agents receive messages describing the nature of their pairwise strategic games, conveyed solely through the payoff matrix and objectives, omitting explicit references to game names (e.g., Prisoner’s Dilemma).
+Additionally, LLM agents can access various information provided by the RL manager, such as the cooperation rates of their co-players, their neighborhood, or the entire network.
+This information, combined with the structure of the strategic game, generates prompts that guide the LLM agent in making strategic decisions—whether to cooperate or defect.
+The prompts and information sets are refined through micro-level validation to ensure consistent and reasonable LLM agents' behavior.

-The SLAs are positioned in a randomly structured network, which is initialized at the start of each round and remains fixed throughout that round.
-Initially, SLAs are homogeneous in type but heterogeneous in their network positions.
-Each SLA engages in pairwise strategic games with all directly connected co-players at each time step.
-An SLA may participate in multiple interactions simultaneously, potentially making different decisions with different co-players.
-As interactions progress, SLAs can evolve along different trajectories, leading to heterogeneity in both agent types and network positions.
+The LLM agents are positioned in a randomly structured network, which is initialized at the start of each round and remains fixed throughout that round.
+Initially, LLM agents are homogeneous in type but heterogeneous in their network positions.
+Each LLM agent engages in pairwise strategic games with all directly connected co-players at each time step.
+An LLM agent may participate in multiple interactions simultaneously, potentially making different decisions with different co-players.
+As interactions progress, LLM agents can evolve along different trajectories, leading to heterogeneity in both agent types and network positions.